 Short bio.
-I completed my Ph.D at the CS department in Bar-Ilan University, where I was a part of the network security research group led by Prof. Amir Herzberg.
-Following my studies I continued working on network and system security as a research staff member at IBM and a postdoctoral researcher at the Hebrew University hosted by Prof. Michael Schapira.
+Prior to Algorand, I was postdoctoral researcher at the Massachusetts Institute of Technology and Boston University, hosted by Prof. Nickolai Zeldovich and Prof. Sharon Goldberg.
+I was part of the Parallel & Distributed Operating Systems and BUSec groups.
+Before moving to Boston, I worked on network and system security as a research staff member at IBM and a postdoctoral researcher at the Hebrew University hosted by Prof. Michael Schapira.
+I completed my Ph.D. at the CS department in Bar-Ilan University, where I was a part of the network security research group led by Prof. Amir Herzberg.
 I am truly fortunate to have had great mentors.
-My PhD studies included fun and educating experiences in academia and industry.
+My Ph.D. studies included great experiences in the industry.
 I interned at Google Cambridge MA, where I worked on SPDY.
-Prior to that, I worked at IBM Research Zurich laboratory on improving password based authentication.
-I also spent one semester as a research scholar at Boston University, where I worked with Prof. Ari Trachtenberg on design and implementation of a secure platform for mobile device applications.
-Prior to all these travels, I was a software architect at Marvell's Switching Division.I enjoy teaching!
+Before that, I worked at IBM Research Zurich laboratory on improving password-based authentication.
+Prior to all these travels, I was a software architect at Marvell's Switching Division and was a computer science researcher in the Israeli army.I enjoy teaching!
 I created and taught, together with Dr. Oded Margalit, the ``Advanced Topics in Software Security'' course, given at Ben-Gurion University in Spring 2015.

 Honors and Awards

 I'm on the program committee for the following conferences: